Hartford Whalers: "Pucky The Whale" mascot

 The official mascot of the Whalers was named "Pucky The Whale" and most commonly referred to as "Pucky".
 Depicted as a green whale, it was the team's secondary logo appearing on the shoulders of their jerseys from the 1970s WHA days until the mid 1980s.
 In the 2010s a new mascot costume version of Pucky was making appearances around Connecticut.

 Season-by-season record

 The Whalers had a 281–236–38 regular season record, and a 41–33 playoff record in the WHA, along with three division titles and one Avco World Trophy.
 In the NHL, the team had a 534–709–177 regular season record, and a 18–31 playoff record, along with one division title.

 Notable players

 Whaler banners hanging from the Hartford Civic Center rafters in 2007.
-The numbers 2, 9 and 19 were retired while the team was still in Hartford and honor Rick Ley, Gordie Howe and John McKenzie, respectively.
-In 2006, the numbers 5, 10 and 11 were added by Hartford Wolf Pack management in honor of Ulf Samuelsson, Ron Francis and Kevin Dineen, respectively.
-These are joined by a banner commemorating the Whalers' only divisional title and a New England Whalers championship banner.
+The numbers 2, 9, and 19 were retired while the team was still in Hartford and honor Rick Ley, Gordie Howe, and John McKenzie, respectively.
+In 2006, the numbers 5, 10, and 11 were added by Hartford Wolf Pack management in honor of Ulf Samuelsson, Ron Francis, and Kevin Dineen, respectively.
+These are joined by a banner commemorating the Whalers' 1986-87 Adams Division championship and 1972-73 WHA East Division championship.